demiourgoi/flink-check/flink-check/README.md

 Flink Check is a property-based testing library for Apache Flink that extends [ScalaCheck](https://www.scalacheck.org/) with linear temporal logic operators that are suitable for testing Flink data stream transformations.
+See this [open access paper](https://ieeexplore.ieee.org/document/8868163) for detailed description of Flink Check.

 Flink Check is based on [sscheck](https://github.com/demiourgoi/sscheck),a property-based testing library for Apache Spark, and so it depends on the project [sscheck-core](https://github.com/demiourgoi/sscheck-core), that contains code that is common to both sscheck and Flink Check, in particular the implementation of the LTLss logic that